Fabricio-Antonio/Fabricio-Antonio/README.md

 I am Fabrício Santos - a software developer with **over 1.5 years of hands-on experience** as a freelance Front-end engineer. **I have been involved in a wide variety of projects**, ranging from high-conversion landing pages to administrative systems designed for **government institutions** — solutions that demand a high level of responsibility, compliance, and security. <br>
 <br>
-I'm also an open-source and Linux enthusiast.
+I'm also an open-source, Linux enthusiast and hackathon competitor.
 <br>
 <br>